ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ---

 ## Bagging:
 Bagging is very powerful method.
-It is generally the combination of many decorrelated models.
+It is generally the combination of many `decorrelated`(**very desirable**) models.
 - reduce the variance as `(sig1 + sig2 +... sign) / n`
 - `out of bag` error, which is error computes on leave out observation.
 As in bootstrap sampling, it choose `68%` of observation to fit the model, the other `32%` will be used for validation, which is called as `out of bag error`.

 ## Random forest:
 - it use a simple but powerful idea to reduce variance, by choose `m` predictors out of `p` feature. for exp: `m = sqrt(p)`
 - use less number of predictors/features for each bag, it can reduce the variance, beacuse of no/less correlation between each bag.

-- **limitations of Random forest are** :
+### `limitations of Random forest are` :
   1. Correlated features will be given equal or similar importance, but overall reduced importance compared to the same tree built without correlated counterparts.
-  2. Random Forests and decision trees, in general, give preference to features with high cardinality ( Trees are biased to these type of variables ).
+  2. Random Forests and decision trees, in general, give preference to features with high cardinality ( `Trees are biased to these type of variables` ).

 > Note: In stat, we use predictor terms instead of features.